-As you visit these pages and learn more about The DON'T WAIT Project®, Big Shoes and my story, know that I'm grateful you're here, and I hope you find what speaks to your heart.
+As you visit these pages and learn more about my story, know that I'm grateful you're here.
 It's always my hope that my family's story will speak to your heart and help create a space of empathy for others and gratitude for life and its lessons.

 Had I not learned about effective patient communication, coupled with what I've termed as Empathetic Healthcare Practices™, I wouldn't have known how to intervene and help change the outcome of my mother's uncertain fate when she was misdiagnosed with a fatal illness or teach our dad how to lead her care in the months ahead as she faced setbacks along her complicated path to a full recovery.